kulics/koral/book-en/basic-grammar.md

 StatementContent
 ```

-In the following content, we will omit the `;` at the end of the statement by default.
 ## Export Namespace
 All content in this language can only be defined in the namespace so that content can be efficiently divided into distinct blocks for management.
 You can define it freely in a separate namespace without undue restrictions on naming.